 We need to understand the meaning of management in order to know what management skills to develop.
 Think of what is means to be an investor - someone with money to invest and wanting the best return.
 Such a person shifts his or her money around regularly to improve return.

-Similarly, managers have resources at their disposal to invest - people, material and a budget, in addition to their own time and energy.
+Similarly, managers have resources at their disposal to invest - people, material and a budget, in addition to their own time, talent and energy.
 Smart managers think carefully on a regular basis about how to get the best return on these resources.
 When managing people, it is not just a matter of having the right employee in the right place at the right time, it is also about developing and improving that resource.

 Effective managers are catalysts, brokers, facilitators, coaches and people developers.
 Because thinking is the most important work we do today, managers need to ask stimulating questions to draw new solutions out of people, to get mental work done through them.
 This makes managers faciltators more than decision makers as they were thought of in the old days.